mirage335/metaBus/README.md

 # Future Work

-* Demonstrate ability to preserve less dependable SSDs (ie. typical SD Cards) by automatically detecting usable '/dev/shm' as "$metaDir" location.
+* Demonstrate ability to preserve less dependable SSDs (ie. typical SD Cards) by automatically detecting usable '/dev/shm' as "$metaDir" (derived from "$metaTmp") location (also applies to upstream Ubiquitous Bash).

+* Real-time examples using FIFO , many-to-many 'broadcast' over FIFO and/or TCP/UDP , etc .